Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Methodology

 \subsection{Multi-Dimensional Alpha Evaluation}

-The evaluation step in our framework is crucial for assessing a candidate alpha formula's potential contribution to the existing effective alpha repository.
-Unlike traditional MCTS, we bypass simulation and directly evaluate the alpha's backtest performance, guiding the search towards promising expressions.

-A key challenge is the evolving nature of the effective alpha repository, which progressively raises the bar for new alphas.
+The evaluation of a candidate alpha $f$ is performed directly via backtesting, bypassing the simulation phase of traditional MCTS.
+A key challenge is the evolving nature of the effective alpha repository $\mathcal{F}_{zoo}$, which progressively raises the bar for new alphas.
 To address this, we employ a relative ranking approach.
-The relative rank of an alpha $f$ for a metric like Information Coefficient (IC), denoted $R^f_{IC}$, is:
+The rank of $f$ against the repository for a given metric $m$ is:

-where $f_i$ is an alpha in the repository of size $N$, and $I(\cdot)$ is the indicator function.
-This ensures an adaptive evaluation criterion, avoiding issues with fixed thresholds that may be too stringent early on or too lenient later.
+where $\mathbb{I}(\cdot)$ is the indicator function.
+This provides an adaptive evaluation criterion, avoiding fixed thresholds that may be too stringent early on or too lenient later.

-To provide granular feedback for refinement, we evaluate the alpha formula across multiple dimensions.
-The choice of dimensions can be tailored to specific requirements; for the purpose of this study, we exemplify this multi-dimensional evaluation using five key aspects: \textbf{Effectiveness} (predictive accuracy), \textbf{Stability} (consistency of predictive accuracy), \textbf{Turnover} (daily trading volume within a desired range), \textbf{Diversity} (contribution to the novelty of the effective alpha repository), and \textbf{Overfitting Risk}.
-For each of these dimensions, excluding Overfitting Risk, a score $e_i$ is computed based on a pertinent, relative-ranked backtesting metric.
-The score for the $i$-th dimension is thus given by $e_i = 1 - R^f_{m_i}$, where $R^f_{m_i}$ represents the relative rank of the specific backtesting metric $m_i$ associated with that dimension (e.g., for Effectiveness, $m_i$ could be the IC).
+To provide granular feedback for refinement, we evaluate $f$ across a set of $q$ dimensions $\mathcal{D}$, exemplified here by \textbf{Effectiveness}, \textbf{Stability}, \textbf{Turnover}, \textbf{Diversity}, and \textbf{Overfitting Risk} (detailed in Appendix~\ref{sec:appendix_method_details}).
+For each dimension $D_i \in \mathcal{D} \setminus \{\text{Overfitting Risk}\}$, we compute a score $e_i$ based on its percentile rank using a corresponding metric $m_i$:

-The assessment of \textbf{Overfitting Risk} is distinct.
-We leverage an LLM to generate this score (see Appendix~\ref{sec:alpha_overfitting_risk_prompt} for the specific prompt), considering the alpha formula and its refinement history, thereby incorporating qualitative, expert-like judgment.
-The overall alpha score, an average of these dimensional scores ($e_i$), constitutes the reward signal used to update the Q-values of the corresponding MCTS nodes, thereby guiding the search towards more promising alpha expressions.
-Our framework flexibly accommodates other evaluation criteria tailored to specific objectives.
+The assessment of \textbf{Overfitting Risk}, denoted $e_{\text{overfit}}$, is distinct.
+We leverage an LLM that analyzes the formula $f$ and its refinement history $H(s)$, providing a qualitative judgment: $e_{\text{overfit}} = \text{LLM}_{\text{eval}}(f, H(s))$ (see Appendix~\ref{sec:alpha_overfitting_risk_prompt} for the specific prompt).
+The overall alpha score, which serves as the reward signal for MCTS, is the aggregate of these dimensional scores: